osusec/beavercds-ng/docs/for-authors/challenge-reference.md

 The category for the challenge.

 ::: warning
-Automatically set!
-This is set from the expected directory structure of `<category>/<challenge>/challenge.yaml` and overwrites whatever is set in the file.
+This is set from the expected directory structure of `<category>/<challenge>/challenge.yaml` and will overwrite whatever is set in the file.
 :::

 ## `difficulty`